Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 You can send mBTC back by making a transfer to user 1.
 Do not send mETH or mWBTC.
 You must reference your Fairlay user API ID in the reference field.
 Fairlay user id can be found in your Profile section.
 For example: 1016024.
 Do not write anything further.

-### Direct BTC Deposits (Update):
+### Direct BTC Deposits:

-Temporarily a very simple  centralized Bitcoin wallet was created that allows direct deposits of BTC to the platform.
+During the transition period a very simple Bitcoin is available allows direct deposits of BTC to the platform.

 Instructions (please read carefully before depositing) :
 - Only deposit to the given address from a wallet, where you have the private keys and that you control or your might lose all your Bitcoins!